NOTE: Delivery can take up to 3-5 working days.

 A good source of pro-vitamin A, vitamins B1, C and E.

-If harvested when young you can peel with a knife or potato peeler, but if left till fully mature they do go as hard as a brick, and can only be cut into with a Saw or a chopper and hammer!!
-Mary Berry was mentioning that she had problems getting into if fully mature fruits.
+If harvested when young you can peel with a knife or potato peeler, but if left until fully mature they do go as hard as a brick, and can only be cut into with a Saw or a chopper and hammer!!
+Mary Berry was mentioning that she had problems getting into them if fruits fully mature.